debackerl/pgasus/README.md

 The using a procedure, the order of parameter is not important.
 Also, optional parameters remains optional.

-Values passed as parameters are found in:
+Values loaded for each parameter are loaded in the following order:
+* URL route constants.
 * URL route variables.
-* URL route constants.
+Overrides constants.
-* URL query string, where key is argument's name, and value is formatted in JSON.
+* URL query string for GET and DELETE methods.
+Keys found in query string are argument names, and values are formatted in JSON.
-* HTTP body.
+* HTTP body for POST and PUT methods.
 See section below.

 #### HTTP Body